Bharti Airtel Limited Stakeholder Engagement Framework

 We believe that being sustainable means taking into account the expectations of all those who have a stake in our business, our "stakeholders".
 This standing is based on the belief that strong and satisfactory relations with our stakeholders is the key to ensuring a long-term success of our business.

-This Stakeholder Engagement framework outlines Airtel’s approach to engaging and working with our stakeholders, that applies to all our operating entities and functions at a corporate and regional level.
+This Stakeholder Engagement framework outlines Airtel’s approach to engaging and working with our stakeholders, that applies to all our operating entities including subsidiaries and functions at a corporate and regional level.
 Engagement is an integral part of developing an understanding of stakeholders’ needs, interests, and expectations.
-Therefore, the primary objective of this policy is to:

 • Facilitate our ability to understand stakeholder concerns and interests, and incorporate them into our processes and activities